get_generator

 : Concatenated content of all messages.role

-: Role of the last message (user/assistant/system).spec
+: Role of the last message (user/assistant/system).

 files with multiple transformation steps, the output of the previous step is also available to the next as result